Cloud-Technology-Solutions/AppSheetApp/README.md

 ## Setup

 This project is already published as an Apps Script library, making it easy to include in your project.
 To add it to your script, do the following in the Apps Script code editor:

-1. Click on the menu item "Resources > Libraries..."
+1. In the **Libraries** section click on the **Add a library** button (＋)
-2. In the "Find a Library" text box, enter the script ID `UPDATE_SCRIPT_ID` and click the "Select" button.
+2. In the **Script ID** text box, enter `19UWd_F9ht9KuE4gxeNdFG8qIMdBeTu5gXyecmPqr8yOEoVO8UcxBYVsJ` and click the **Lookup** button.
 3. Choose a version in the dropdown box (usually best to pick the latest version).
-4. Click the "Save" button.
+4. Click the **Add** button.

-Alternatively, you can copy and paste the `Code.gs` file directly into your script project.
+Alternatively, you can copy and paste the [`AppSheetApp.js`](AppSheetApp.js) file directly into your script project.

 If you are [setting explicit scopes](https://developers.google.com/apps-script/concepts/scopes#setting_explicit_scopes) in your manifest file, ensure that the following scope is included: